kallisti5/website/content/about/faq.md

   * Or you can use the special shortcut {{< keyboard ALT >}}+{{< keyboard SysRq >}}+{{< keyboard d >}}.

 The SysRq key is usually the same as "print screen", but may need to press an extra function key on some laptops.

+### Is Haiku xkcd/806 compliant?
+Yes.
+Our IRC channel is.

 ## Hardware
 ### What are the minimum hardware requirements to run Haiku?